Templates for Fly Baby Parts

 Several Fly Baby builders have drawn Computer-Aided Design (CAD)

-templates of key Fly Baby parts, and have passed them to me for use by
+templates of key Fly Baby parts, and have passed them to me for use

-others.
-If you follow
+by others.
+If you

-the special instructions below, you'll find that these will be a
+follow the special instructions below, you'll find that

-lot more accurate than what is contained in the plans set.
-Plus,
+these will be a lot more accurate than what is contained in the

-you won't have to cut up your plans to make parts, since you can print
+plans set.
+Plus, you won't have to cut up your plans to make

-these on your own printer and just run another set if you botch the
+parts, since you can print these on your own printer and just run

-First off, let me establish a disclaimer, and give you the special instructions needed
+First off, let me establish a disclaimer, and give you the special instructions

-to use these.
+needed to use these.

 Disclaimer